 A debt consolidation loan is a way of streamlining different debts into one single debt repayment.

-Usually this is done if you have many high-interest debts, for example payday loans or credit card bills.
+Usually this is done if you have many high-interest debts, for example payday loans or credit cards.
 Rather than pay multiple debts, on multiple different dates, incurring multiple interest charges, a debt consolidation loan allows you to put all of your loans together in one, lower-interest loan.

 Why Would You Need To Consolidate Your Debts?